Noah Baumbach on “Jay Kelly,” His New Movie with George Clooney

 Yeah, I don't know.
 I'm not even that aware of that.

-I mean, it was brought up at a certain point, but I mean, I think it's really sort of like you always kind of want to tell the story of the movie in the beginning of a movie.
+But I mean I think it's really sort of like you always kind of want to tell the story of the movie in the beginning of a movie.

-The Are You Gonna Let Me In one, I was doing, for Greenberg, I was doing an interview after the movie came out, and the interviewer pointed out that this was what the story of the movie was.
+The Are You Gonna Let Me In one was I was doing for Greenberg, I was doing an interview after the movie came out, and the interviewer pointed out that this was what the story of the movie was.

 You're not a giant movie star, but you're a big deal Hollywood director.
 And